mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Sharding Architecture

 So in this lesson, we're going to walk to the *architecture of a sharded cluster*.
 The most important aspect of a *sharded cluster is that we can add any number of shards*.
 And because that could potentially be *a lot of different shards*, client applications aren't going to *communicate directly with the shards*.
 Instead, we set up a kind of *router process called mongos*.
-Then the client connects to mongos, and mongos routes queries to the correct shards.
+Then the client connects to *mongos, and mongos routes queries to the correct shards*.

-So how does mongos figure out exactly where everything is?

-Well it has to understand exactly how the data is distributed.
+So how does *mongos* figure out exactly where everything is?
+Well it has to understand exactly how the *data is distributed*.
 So, let's say this data is on soccer players.
 Some of you may know them as football players.
 We split our data set on the last name of each player.

-So players with last names between A and J are stored in the first shard, between K and Q on the second shard, and between R and Z on the third shard.
+So players with *last names between A and J are stored in the first shard, between K and Q on the second shard, and between R and Z on the third shard*.

 Mongos is going to need this information to route queries the client.